How common is stillbirth in the UK?

 Why do stillbirths happen?

 In the UK around half of all stillbirths are linked to placental complications.
-Other causes include bleeding before or during labour, placental abruption, pre-eclampsia, a problem with the umbilical cord, obstetric cholestasis, a genetic physical defect in the baby, pre-existing diabetes, and infection in the mother that also affects the baby.
+Other causes include bleeding before or during labour, placental abruption, pre-eclampsia, a problem with the umbilical cord, obstetric cholestasis, a genetic physical defect in the baby, type 1 or 2 diabetes, and infection in the mother that also affects the baby.
 Reduced fetal movement is a good indicator of stillbirth, with slowing down of movement noticed by the mother in around half of stillbirths.

 Stillbirth and mental health